AtanasovAtanas/interactive-content/EN/13-Arrays-Advanced/02-Advanced-Methods.md

 The `filter(function, iterable)` method **filters elements**, in other words - **removes elements** that **don't fulfill a given condition**.

-The lambda function given **should return a boolean value**, so that it can filter the elements.
+The lambda function given **should return a boolean value** so that it can filter the elements.

 It returns an **iterator map object** so you need to **convert it into a list**.